This post covers the best things to do in Chicago this May, including, free, family-friendly, as well as nighttime activities, all updated for 2022.

 - Baseball | White Sox or Cubs (April - October)

 - Women’s Basketball| The Chicago Sky (May - October)

 A day at the ballpark is the perfect family outing.
 Check out the rest of our family-friendly activities below.

 NOTE: As of March 2nd, 2022, the MLB season will not be starting on time due to a lockout.
 This is not related to the pandemic, and there is currently no way of knowing whether or not the season will begin by the month of May, but we certainly hope it will!

 If you love music, then Chicago is a great town for you.
 There are many intimate music venues in Chicago to explore throughout the city or giant concert venues!

-Here are just a few of the larger-scale concerts happening in May of 2020.
+Here are just a few of the larger-scale concerts happening in May.